Practical Self Care for Anxious Days

-Living with high anxiety isn’t just “feeling stressed.”
-It’s waking up with your heart already racing.
-It’s lying in bed, wide awake, while your brain replays every unfinished task.
-It’s the knot in your stomach that never seems to let up.
+Living with high anxiety is more than feeling stressed.
+It can look like waking up with your heart already racing, lying in bed wide awake while your brain replays every unfinished task, or carrying a knot in your stomach that never seems to let up.

 1. Start With Small, Containable Calming Tools